ajithnow/hotel-manager/docs/readme/CONTRIBUTING.md

 Contributors who make significant contributions to the project will be recognized and acknowledged in the project's documentation.

-Thank you for your interest in contributing to the Hotelier App.
+Thank you for your interest in contributing to the Hotel Manager App.
 We appreciate your support and look forward to your contributions!